ImagicTheCat/Tsux/README.md

 ## Installation
 ### Requirements
 You need the FastCGI library.
 Under a linux distribution like debian you will find the `libfcgi-dev` package.
-It's `fcgi` under Archlinux.
+And `fcgi` under Archlinux.

 ### Compilation
 For the moment, Tsux don't have version or package.